-National Technology Day is being celebrating across India today to honour scientists and engineers.
+National Technology Day is being celebrated across India today to honour scientists and engineers.
 The beginnings of this national holiday, however, are less benign.
 May 11 is when the Indian Army conducted three nuclear tests at the Pokhran Test Range in Rajasthan in the year 1998.
 The code name was Operation Shakti.
 There were two more nuclear tests on May 13.

 What is National Technology Day?